TeamAtlasDev/horizon-website/src/pages/privacy.md

 ---
 id: privacy-policy
 title: Terms of Service
-description: Discover how we handle your information with our Privacy Policy for the Horizon Application by Atlas.
-Understand our commitment to protecting your data and privacy.
+description: Discover how we handle your information with our Privacy Policy for Horizon by Atlas.
 ---

 # Privacy Policy